Adamsville, Alabama

 Adamsville is a city in western Jefferson County, Alabama, United States.
 It is north from the Birmingham suburb of Pleasant Grove.
 It initially incorporated in 1901 (although the 1910 U.S. Census stated 1900), but disincorporated in 1915.
 It later reincorporated in 1953.
-According to the 2010 census, this city had a population of 4,522, down from its peak population of 4,965 in 2000.
+As of the 2020 census, Adamsville had a population of 4,366.

 Geography

-Adamsville is located at (33.590411, -86.949166).

 According to the United States Census Bureau, the town has a total area of 19.6 sqmi, of which 19.6 sqmi is land and 0.05% is water.

 Demographics

 Adamsville

 Adamsville first appeared on the 1910 U.S. Census as an incorporated town.
 It disincorporated in 1915 and did not appear on the census again until 1950, when it reported as an unincorporated village.
 It reincorporated in 1953 as town and has appeared on every successive census to date.
 In the 1960s, it upgraded from town to city status.